-The purpose of the Bank Activity screen to make it simple to match your Bank Statement to Transactions that have already been entered in to R365.
-Bank Activity also allows easy creation of new Deposits and Withdrawals based on data from your Bank.
+The purpose of the Bank Activity screen is to make it simple to match your Bank Statement to Transactions that have already been entered in to R365.
+Bank Activity also allows an easy creation of new Deposits and Withdrawals based on data from your Bank.
 Using the Bank Activity feature will make the Bank Reconciliation process significantly faster.
 Each transaction that is 'Matched' on Bank Activity will be checked off as 'Reconciled' on your Bank Rec.

-Once your Bank Accounts are setup (click here for more information on setting up Bank Accounts), then the Bank Activity process consists of 3 steps:
+Once your Bank Accounts are set up (click here for more information on setting up Bank Accounts), then the Bank Activity process consists of 3 steps:

 - Download activity from your Bank (.qfx or .qbo file formats only)

 - Upload the file on the Bank Activity screen (this will attempt to Auto-match the Bank Transaction with its corresponding R365 Transaction, if it has previously been entered)

 - Manually Match / Create / Exclude / Delete entries that do not Auto-match

 These steps will be described in detail below, but first, the bank activity screen consists of 4 tabs and the terminology of those tabs is important so those will be described here first: